 1987: The House of Friendship and Park Center merged.

-1988: Park Center ventured into housing by renting one house for three of its members who needed a place to live.
+1988: Park Center started its Residential Services program by renting one house for three of its members who needed a place to live.
 By the end of the year, Park Center purchased two duplexes, two houses and hired a Housing Coordinator.

 1990: Park Center began 12-step sessions called "The Circle of Hope" for individuals with mental illness and substance use disorders.
 By the end of the first year, 113 members had participated in the program.